code42/code42cli/README.md

-# c42sec
+# The Code42 CLI

+Use the `code42` command to interact with your Code42 environment.
-The c42seceventcli AED module contains a CLI tool for extracting AED events as well as an optional state manager for recording timestamps.
-The state manager records timestamps so that on future runs, you only extract events you did not previously extract.
+`code42 securitydata` is a CLI tool for extracting AED events.
+Additionally, `code42 securitydata` can record a checkpoint so that you only get events you have not previously gotten.

 ## Requirements